-Lawmakers push for pandemic probe modeled on 9/11 Commission ‘to fully reckon with the lessons’
+'There’s more work to do’: Lawmakers push pandemic probe modeled on 9/11 Commission

 “It’s about our loved ones, but it’s also about something so much bigger — what we expect from our government, how it handles itself [and] rebuilding so that we can be resilient” for the next crisis, said Urquiza, whose father died of covid-19 in June 2020.
 “This can’t just devolve into a witch hunt of President Trump, or China, or Dr. Fauci.”

-Efforts to unite Washington around such an effort have largely flopped, although surveys show that many Americans have concerns about the government’s response.
+Efforts to unite Washington around such an effort have largely failed, although surveys show that many Americans have concerns about the government’s response.
 Only 40 percent of Americans said President Biden was doing an excellent or good job responding to the virus, slightly higher than the 36 percent who said President Donald Trump did an excellent or good job, according to a Pew Research poll released last month.

-Views are split along partisan lines, with liberal voters more worried about coronavirus risks and inclined to fault the Trump administration for a slow response — and conservative voters playing down the virus and blaming federal agencies for overreach.
+Views are split along partisan lines, with liberal voters more worried about coronavirus risks and inclined to fault the Trump administration for a slow response — and conservative voters playing down the virus and accusing federal agencies of overreach.

 Many probes underway in Congress reinforce those partisan perspectives, said John Hudak, a senior fellow at the Brookings Institution who studies congressional oversight.